coosir/fireworq/doc/api.md

 Creates a new queue or override the definition of an existing queue.

 After putting a new queue, it may not be available immediately under [clustering multiple instances][section-backup].
-In such case, a queue put to a host becomes available on another host after at most [`FIREWORQ_CONFIG_REFRESH_INTERVAL`][env-config-refresh-interval].
+In such case, a queue put to a host becomes available on another host after at most [`MIDDLEMAN_CONFIG_REFRESH_INTERVAL`][env-config-refresh-interval].

 ```http
 PUT /queue/test_queue1 HTTP/1.1